kvlach/janitorjeff/README.md

 A general purpose, cross-platform bot.

-*Very much under active developement, there will most likely be breaking changes.*
+*Very much under active development, there will most likely be breaking changes.*

 ## Running